apollographql/apollo-client/.api-reports/api-report-react.md

 // src/cache/core/types/common.ts:103:3 - (ae-forgotten-export) The symbol "ToReferenceFunction" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:104:3 - (ae-forgotten-export) The symbol "StorageType" needs to be exported by the entry point index.d.ts
 // src/core/LocalState.ts:46:5 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:113:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:116:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:114:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:117:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:124:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:158:5 - (ae-forgotten-export) The symbol "LocalState" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:399:7 - (ae-forgotten-export) The symbol "UpdateQueries" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:154:3 - (ae-forgotten-export) The symbol "ApolloError" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:156:3 - (ae-forgotten-export) The symbol "NetworkStatus" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:174:3 - (ae-forgotten-export) The symbol "MutationQueryReducer" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:201:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:277:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:282:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:316:3 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:328:3 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:29:3 - (ae-forgotten-export) The symbol "FetchMoreFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:30:3 - (ae-forgotten-export) The symbol "RefetchFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useLoadableQuery.ts:49:5 - (ae-forgotten-export) The symbol "ResetFunction" needs to be exported by the entry point index.d.ts